wisonye/zig-tutorial-by-examples/src/everything_about_logging.md

 </br>

-Why does it need to lock via `getStderrMutex()`?
+So, why does it need to lock via `getStderrMutex()`?
 I think maybe caused by the `.blocking` mode (for different mechanisms compare to `async` one), not sure:)

 </br>